-Study this two-term programme to gain the preparation you need for the BA International Business and Management Studies degree at Hanze University of Applied Sciences (UAS).
+Study this two-term foundation to gain the preparation you need for the BA International Business and Management Studies degree at Hanze University of Applied Sciences (UAS).

-This programme starts in January and is just two terms rather than our standard three-term programme.
-This means, once you successfully complete the programme and achieve the required grades, you will be ready to start your university degree in September of that same year.
+This foundation starts in January and is just two terms rather than our standard three-term programme.
+This means, once you successfully complete this foundation and achieve the required grades, you will be ready to start your university degree studies in September of that same year.

 The Academic English Skills module provides thorough training in the English language and related academic skills to prepare you for degree-level study at university.
 You will develop your academic writing, effective reading strategies, presentation skills, note taking, essay writing and ability to contribute in group discussions.
 This module will ensure you reach the required level in reading, writing, listening and speaking in order to progress to your chosen university.